pramond/S13-Long-read-Amplicon-Analysis/README.md

 sed -i '1~4s/\s\+/_original /' 18S_trim_original.fastq
 ```

 Again, we'll need to convert all the the fastq files to fasta before the taxonomic annotation step.
-We'll use a loop to repeat the conversion for all the fastq files in the folder.
+We'll use a loop to repeat the conversion for all the fastq files in the folder. (change *username*).

 ```
-for i in /export/lv4/projects/NIOZ200/Data/Analysis_Bonito/6_UMI_BINNING/longread_wk2/Length_gradients/*/*fastq;
+for i in /export/lv3/scratch/workshop_2021/Users/*username*/S13_LongRead/reads/cutadapt_reads/Length_gradients/*/*fastq;
 do
 seqtk seq -A $i > `ls $i | sed 's/\.fastq/\.fasta/'`;
 done